 November 7: Proverbs 21, Ezekiel 37 (click on the chapter to begin reading).

 Proverbs 21, Proverbs of Solomon.
 Yes, there is a difference between a wise and righteous man, and an evil, foolish and lazy man, thinking only about himself and his pleasures, and “It is better to dwell in the wilderness, than with a contentious and an angry woman.”

 Ezekiel 37.
 This is the famous chapter about the valley of dry bones and how they are coming alive.
 They shall become one nation under one King.

-In between the letter of James and the first letter of Peter we read two Psalms and two chapters of Ezekiel.
+In between the letter of James and the first letter of the Apostle Peter we read two Psalms and two chapters of Ezekiel.

 November 6: Psalm 137, Psalm 138, Ezekiel 35, Ezekiel 36 (click on the chapter to begin reading).

 Psalm 137.
 When the Jews were exiled into captivity they were forced to sing songs on their way.
 So somebody wrote a psalm about it.
 Compare that to when Paul and Silas were put in jail, they voluntarily sang songs of praise to God.

 Psalm 138.
 David, as psalmist reminds us that God will honor His word and perform it to completion.

 Ezekiel 35 is a declaration of judgment on Mount Seir.

 Ezekiel 36.
 Now it is getting interesting.
 God proclaimed a future blessing on Israel and the rebirth of Israel.
 (I took the liberty to put in a few interesting pictures.)